ag143/workshop/Az Fundamentals/notes_mistake.md

 Your company is planning to purchase an Azure support plan.
 The main reason for this choice is to have access to a dedicated team from Azure to provide architectural support to the company and your new Azure environment creation.Which support plan should you choose to gain access to this?
 - Professional Direct.

+What is the correct description of a benefit of on-demand cloud usage?
+- Being able to flexibly configure resources at any time (configure and use the server whenever you need it)
+- *(wrong)* Being able to maintain performance during load fluctuations. (scalable)

+Your company wants to move their e-commerce site to Azure.
+Which is the correct option below for what the company should do/use during this initial planning stage
+- Choosing services to use within Azure
+- *(wrong)* Coordinate a meeting with Azure staff
+- exp:
+    - There is no initial cost, so there is no need to consider this, however, it is necessary to calculate the medium- to long-term resource usage fee.
+    - no need to apply or have a meeting with Azure in order to use Azure.
+It is always available.
+    - Since the EC site is a web application, it is not essential to make a VPN connection with the office.

+Global infrastructure deployment can be implemented immediately?
+- True.
+Azure is deployed globally, allowing you to deploy infrastructure instantly to any region in any country.
+For example, a user living in Tokyo can select a region in the United States to deploy their infrastructure.

+You want to subscribe to an Azure support plan so that you can get design reviews based on your specifications.
+Which support plan should you subscribe to?
+Please select the appropriate support plan.
+- **Premier**. ( advisory services based on best practices)
+- *(wrong)* Professional Direct. (general guidance)

 # Part 4: Describe general security and network security features